aobasuyi/Bikesharing/README.md

 # Bikesharing

 ## Overview of the analysis
-A trip analysis will be performed to solidify a bike sharing business proposal.
+A trip analysis was performed to solidify a bike sharing business proposal.
 The proposal will be presented to a potential angel investor interested in providing seed funding to explore a bike share project in Des Moines.
 <br />
 The three technical deliverables required to complete the bikesharing analysis include <br />